Update your property details (Studentpad)

 Meeting you and visiting your property

-- The Off Campus Housing Coordinator will be looking for health and safety issues but the responsibility for compliance with legal requirements remains with the landlord.
+- The Private Housing Officer will be looking for health and safety issues but the responsibility for compliance with legal requirements remains with the landlord.

 To be included on Studentpad the property must have:

 - Mains linked smoke detection on each level of the property, with a heat detector in the kitchen.

 - 2kg dry powder fire extinguisher wall mounted on each level of the property, as set out in the LACORS standards for rented accommodation.